 The Abbotsford Community Action Team (ACAT) is raising awareness in Abbotsford middle and high schools about sexual exploitation.

-Posters, stickers and online information are being used.
+Posters and online information are being used to educate students, their caregivers and teachers.
 The posters feature four of the possible warning signs of sexual exploitation: an age difference between the youth and the exploiter, lifestyle changes, gifts and becoming isolated.

 A QR code allows students to anonymously report if they are feeling unsafe through the ERASE (Expect Respect and a Safe Education) initiative of the BC Ministry of Education.

-The ACAT usually organizes an annual rally to raise public awareness, but due to COVID-19 restrictions, they’ve re-imagined how to educate youth, their families and the general public during a pandemic.
+The ACAT usually organizes an annual rally to raise public awareness, but due to COVID-19 concerns, they’ve shifted their focus to school and online campaigns to educate youth, their families and the general public.

 Parents, teachers and friends are encouraged to be on the lookout for youth who have unexplained money, cellphones, or gifts.
 Youth may have bruises, become withdrawn or moody, or be protective about relationships.

-Anyone who suspects someone is being sexually exploited is asked to contact the Abbotsford Police.
+Anyone who suspects someone is being sexually exploited is asked to contact the Abbotsford Police Department.
 The Archway Youth Resource Centre can also provide support and resources.

 Visit Archway.ca/SEY for more information.